loning/universe/README.md

 - The meaning of life is to improve classicalization efficiency and achieve the dimensional transition of the overall universe
 - Destiny is calculable at the classical level, but can be changed through new entanglement of quantum consciousness with higher-dimensional information
 - Quantum entanglement represents the unity and integrity of quantum information between observers in the universe
+- Spiritual dimensions can be understood as classicalization characteristics of higher-dimensional observers, with reincarnation and spiritual practice being different manifestations of the classicalization process
+- Reproduction is the result of parental quantum entanglement classicalization, and parent-child relationships involve quantum information transfer beyond DNA

 ### Latest Updates